-We support these organisations and the staff and volunteers who work in these organisations to learn how to run, manage and work effectively.
-We deliver licensed and CPD training helping people to upskill and increase their knowledge and employment opportunities.
-We also support local growing projects, schools, and community growing groups to find ways to bring in income and capacity building.
+We support both staff and volunteers to develop their projects, their skills and their networks.
+We deliver CPD training unique to the sector, based on our shared over three decades of experience and education in community projects and education settings.
+We also support local growing projects, schools, and community growing groups to find ways to bring in income and build capacity and resilience.

 We deliver quality face to face and online training in a range of subjects including courses for those working with schools or in schools who garden and keep animals in educational settings to support learning and well being.
 We deliver the Cultivating Schools course and the European ECVET accredited Gardeniser course.